SigmaInformatique/dloc/README.md

 ## <a name="docker"></a> How to use with Docker?

-If [Docker](https://www.docker.com/) is already present on your system, you can immediately use [DLOC image](https://registry.hub.docker.com/u/sigmainformatique/dloc/) from Docker Hub.
+If [Docker](https://www.docker.com/) is already present on your system, you can use the [DLOC image](https://registry.hub.docker.com/u/sigmainformatique/dloc/) from Docker Hub.
 No installation is needed.

 ## <a name="option"></a> Available options